-2 Except as specifically provided otherwise in these rules for drilling or operating permits for certain wells for which a hearing is not required, after the District has received an administratively complete original application for a drilling permit, transport permit, permit amendment or operating permit and schedules a hearing on the application, the general manager will issue written notice indicating a date and time as set by the general manager for a hearing on the application in accordance with these rules.
-The notice shall include the name and address of the applicant, a summary of the application that includes a brief explanation of the proposed permit, any amount of groundwater requested, the proposed use and any proposed change in use, the date the application was filed, the time, date and place when any hearing will be held or the application will be considered by the Board, the location map, and any other information requested by the Board.
+- 2. Except as specifically provided otherwise in these rules for drilling or operating permits for certain wells for which a hearing is not required, after the District has received an administratively complete original application for a drilling permit, transport permit, permit amendment or operating permit and schedules a hearing on the application, the general manager will issue written notice indicating a date and time as set by the general manager for a hearing on the application in accordance with these rules.
+The notice shall include the name and address of the applicant, a summary of the application that includes a brief explanation of the proposed permit, any amount of groundwater requested, the proposed use and any proposed change in use, the date the application was filed, the time, date and place when any hearing will be held or the application will be considered by the Board, the location and the description of the well that is subject of the application, including a general location map, and any other information requested by the Board.
 The applicant, at the applicant's expense, shall give the notification by first-class mail to landowners and well owners within one-half mile of the proposed well, and any holder of a certificate of convenience and necessity within which the well is located.
-The notice given by the applicant must be given not less than ten

-(10) business days before the date of the hearing, and the applicant must provide the District with proof of service including a list of names and addresses of landowners and well owners.
+The notice given by the applicant must be given not less than ten - (10) business days before the date of the hearing, and the applicant must provide the District with proof of service including a list of names and addresses of landowners and well owners.
 The general manager, at the applicant's expense, shall also publish the notice once in a newspaper(s) of general circulation in the District not less than ten (10) business days before the hearing; post the notice on the bulletin board used to post notice and agendas of Board meetings; provide notice to the county clerk of each county in the District; provide notice by regular mail to the applicant, and by regular mail, facsimile or electronic mail to any person who has timely requested notice; and provide notice by regular mail to any other person not provided notice by the applicant and who is entitled to receive notice under these rules.
-A publisher's affidavit and tear sheet of the notices.
-[Amended October 14, 2008]

-- 3. The general manager may schedule as many permit applications at one hearing as the general manager deems necessary.
+A publisher's affidavit and tear sheet of the notice shall be provided to the District.
+The applicant will be responsible for the sufficiency of the notices.
+[Amended October 14, 2008] - 3.
+The general manager may schedule as many permit applications at one hearing as the general manager deems necessary.
 Any person that wishes to be heard as a potential party to a hearing must, at least five (5) business days prior to the hearing date, provide the general manager with written notice of the person's intent to appear at the hearing.
-If the general manager decides to contest the application, the general manager must, at least five (5) business days prior to the hearing date, provide the application, the general manager must, at least five (5) business days prior to the hearing date, provide the applicant with written notice of the general manager's intent to contest the application.
+If the general manager decides to contest the application, the general manager must, at least five (5) business days prior to the hearing date, provide the applicant with written notice of the general manager's intent to contest the application.
 Hearings will be held in accordance with Section 14.
 Notwithstanding the above five day rule, any person may file a written request as provided in 14.2.4.
 The burden, shall be on the person making such request to establish in writing a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest that is within the District's regulatory authority and that is affected by the permit or the permit amendment application scheduled for hearing.
-[Amended October 14, 2008] - 4.
-A hearing shall not be required on administratively complete applications for a drilling or operation permit for a limited production well; provided that all such applications will be considered and acted upon by the Board at a regularly scheduled public meeting.
-[Added October 14, 2008]
+[Amended October 14, 2008]